cvanstey/Food_Access_NJ/README.md

 The script ends with an **out-of-state ZIP trace** — a diagnostic check confirming that border ZCTAs which geometrically touch NJ counties (e.g. `19153` in Philadelphia, `10977` in Spring Valley, NY) are correctly filtered out before reaching the final ZIP-level datasets.
 Seeing these ZIPs in early-stage debug output is expected; seeing them in final aggregated files would indicate a bug.

 ---
 ## Statistical Modeling

 The project evaluates food access vulnerability using:

 - Exploratory data analysis and correlation analysis
-- Logistic regression classification
-- Random Forest classification
-- Gradient Boosting classification
+- Logistic regression, Random Forest, and Gradient Boosting classification (compared for consensus desert-status prediction; Gradient Boosting selected on cross-validated AUC)
+- Random Forest regressors for 20 CDC PLACES health outcomes, plus OLS models controlling for a principal-component deprivation index
 - Leave-one-county-out spatial cross-validation
 - Bootstrap confidence intervals for model evaluation

 Model features include demographic, socioeconomic, transportation, and environmental variables while excluding proximity features used to define the target outcome to reduce leakage.

 ### Food Desert Methods

+Three independently constructed desert definitions are reconciled into a consensus flag:

-**USDA Food Access Research Atlas (FARA)**
-This project implements the primary USDA ERS Low Income Low Access (LILA) measure using poverty and supermarket-distance thresholds.
-Official USDA FARA flags are also imported for comparison.
+- **USDA Food Access Research Atlas (FARA) / LILA** — the federal Low Income Low Access measure, evaluated at both the 1-mile/10-mile and ½-mile/10-mile thresholds.
+Official USDA FARA flags are imported for direct comparison.
+- **NJEDA Food Desert Community (FDC) designation** — the state's sub-municipal block-group-based classification.
+- **A trained classifier** — a Gradient Boosting model fit on seven socioeconomic features (median income, poverty rate, SNAP rate, transit rate, no-vehicle rate, college-education rate, elderly rate) to predict desert status.

+A ZIP is flagged as a **consensus food desert** when at least 2 of these 3 methods agree (45 consensus deserts statewide).
+Consensus deserts are further split into two subtypes that respond to different underlying causes of isolation: **socioeconomic deserts** (isolated and poor) and **structural deserts** (isolated but not poor, disproportionately elderly).

 ### Food Swamp Methods